 You need to get to the airport approximately 2 hours ahead of your flight time.
 At the checkin area you will be asked to present your ticket and passport.
-Each member of your team will need to pay a \$29 exit tax to leave Costa Rica.
-This can be paid in US Dollars.
+Servant Life will send the team leader a check to cover exit fees.
 You will give them the entry/exit form you were given at the beginning of your trip.
-If you have electronic tickets, simply show your passport and say, "e-ticket."
+If you have electronic tickets, simply show your passport and say, "eticket."
 If you were not given back your customs paper when you entered the country, ask for a new one here.
 Simply fill it out again.
 Please also make sure your ticket has your name on it.